 The Michigan Child Protection law is clear that the duty of educators is to report all instances in which there is reasonable cause to suspect child abuse or neglect.
 This requires educators to be prudent in their actions.
-They are legally obligated to conduct themselves as the normally prudent educator would when faced with a similar circumstance and information Failure to report suspicious incidents places educators in jeopardy of criminal and civil liability.
+They are legally obligated to conduct themselves as the normally prudent educator would when faced with a similar circumstance.
+Failure to report suspicious incidents places educators in jeopardy of criminal and civil liability.

 Under the Child Protection Act, the school is to "allow access to the student without parental consent if access is necessary to complete the investigation or to prevent abuse or neglect of the child".
-Grand Ledge Public Schools believes that it should protect the child first and school officials will cooperate with Protective Services during investigations with allege child abuse and/or neglect.
-Therefore, school officials will not contact parents prior to any Protective Services investigation.
-The law does not, however, authorize school officials to detain or turn students over to child protection workers rather than their parents.
+Grand Ledge Public Schools believes that it should protect the child first and school officials will cooperate with Protective Services during investigations with alleged child abuse and/or neglect.
+Therefore, school officials will not contact parents/guardians prior to any Protective Services investigation.
+The law does not, however, authorize school officials to detain or turn students over to child protection workers rather than their parents/guardians.
+"Mandated staff making reports due to reasonable suspicion of child abuse and/or neglect are not required to complete further investigation prior to making a referral."